 ** The Database Collate type.
 Don't change this if in doubt. */

 By default, WordPress will automatically run the wp-cron.php script every time a new visitor comes to your site.
-By disabling this, you giving your server a rest.
+By disabling this, you will be giving your server a much-needed rest.

 Permanently disabling Cron jobs is a bad idea.
 You don’t want to prevent WordPress from executing necessary automated tasks.
 But WordPress doesn’t need to run the wp-cron.php hundreds or thousands of times an hour.
 Instead, we are going to just have the wp-cron.php script run every 6 hours.